OrdinaryMagician/icantbelieveitsnothudmsg_m/README.md

    **QueuedMsg**.
 2. Call the static function `notHudMessageHandler.QueueMsg()` with the created message.
-3. Wait 1 tic for it to be added (at least until something like a `PostUiTick()` gets implemented).

 From ui scope:
-1. Same as on play.
+1. Creation is the same as on play.
 2. Call `AddSelf()` on the created message.
-3. The message will be added instantly.

 ## Creating new messages